 Instead of purchasing favors, perhaps donate some money to a local charity of your choice and place a small card on each table explaining what you have done.
 You could even add in some information about the other green wedding tricks you have accomplished.

 If you really feel the need to present your guests with favors, consider sustainable options like something edible in biodegradable wrappings or small plants or seedlings that your guest can continue to grow at home.
 That way you are spreading your green ethos even after your wedding day has passed.

 5. Plan your wedding breakfast carefully

 Whether you are organizing the food yourselves or using a caterer, try to ensure that food is locally sourced.
 Not only does this cut out the air miles of imported food but it also allows you to take advantage of the fresh, seasonal produce that’s available and support your local farmers at the same time.
-Make you meal even greener by selecting organic elements and choosing locally produced beer, wine and other beverages.
+Make your meal even greener by selecting organic elements and choosing locally produced beer, wine, and other beverages.